soukudom/Sample-IOx-BRKOPS-2490/Catalyst-AP-USB-APP/README.md

     * USB path: /dev/ttyUSB
     * Driver: zstack (for Sonoff), ember (for SkyConnect)
     * Select frontend access (for easier control of the Zigbee network)
-3. Rest of parameter can we in default.
+3. The rest of the parameters can be left as default.
 They can be changed later.
 4. Save the initial configuration and validate the zigbee2mqtt live logs in the console

 > *Note*: If you select wrong USB driver or the connection towards mqtt broker does not work, the app will not shut down